How to Make a DIY Paper Flower Lantern

 I strongly encourage you to freehand the cutting of the petals in order to achieve the most natural shape.

-You may not use all of the petals, but it’s better to have extras than to have to stop to cut more.
+You may not use all the petals, but it’s better to have extras than to stop to cut more.

 Cut a small slit in the base of the petal, about 1″ long.
 This slit will allow you to add dimension to the flat cardstock so your petals stand away from the base of your flower like they would in nature.